 You studied at the Savannah College of Art and Design, what about your time there influenced you the most?

-How long does it usually take to create a new work?
+How long does it usually take to create new work?

 Is there a particular feeling that you want to evoke in those who view your pieces?

-All of my work is based off the freedom and innocence of a child’s mind, I like to see the world thru their eyes.
+All of my work is based on the freedom and innocence of a child’s mind, I like to see the world thru their eyes.

-Where do you go if you are in need inspiration?
+Where do you go if you are in need of inspiration?